We currently focus on a variety of book ranges:

 Your young child may “pretend” to read.
 Children who have been read to frequently will pretend to read books to themselves or to their toy dolls and animals, using their own words or phrases from the story.
 Parents and caregivers may also observe young children incorporating pretend reading into their play—”reading” a recipe as they make a cake or “reading” a shopping list as they put groceries in their basket.

+Young children become aware that the world is filled with letters.
 During the preschool years, many young children will be able to recite or sing the alphabet.
 They may begin to recognize familiar letters, especially letters in their own names, followed by letters from parents’, siblings’, and friends’ names.
 Finding familiar letters in their homes, at preschool, or in the grocery store is very exciting for young children, and they will let parents and caregivers know when “I found another big N!” or “Hey, there is the little t!”

 Pre-School Writing Milestones